 - Hiring a medical expert to help establish the nature and extent of your injuries, a diagnosis and prognosis, the extent of any impairment, and whether your damages were caused by the accident;

-- Speaking to you and witnesses concerning your damages;
+- Speaking to you and to witnesses concerning your damages;

 - Organizing and properly documenting the evidence concerning your damages;